Oil's Technical Path To $80 Per Barrel

 The second is that there can be "out of the ordinary price plunges or spikes."
 We have seen the "price plunge" scenario now.
 Recently oil prices have been firming and consolidating around $50 per barrel.
 What I believe we will see soon is the price of oil rise.
 If there is war, we will get the spike.
 Even without war, a path to $80 seems to have developed purely on fundamentals.

 It is now that enterprising investors ought to be looking at strategies to profit from a rise to $80 per barrel on oil or higher.
 There are several ways to do that.
-The first is buy oil stocks.
+The first is to buy oil stocks.
 Next is to buy oil.
-And finally, something we won't discuss today but will in future articles, is buy stocks in alternative energy and electric vehicle plays.
+And finally, something we won't discuss today but will in future articles is buy stocks in alternative energy and electric vehicle plays.

 The Developing Oil Breakout

 As I previously mentioned, since the Iran war article I have been talking to quite a few new professionals, including some futures traders.
 Ralph Preston from Heritage West and I have been discussing not only oil, but Middle Eastern affairs and the likely dual move up of oil and the dollar.
-To repeat some of his credentials, he has appeared in the Wall Street Journal and Thompson Reuters, as well as, on Bloomberg News.
+To repeat some of his credentials, he has appeared in the Wall Street Journal and Thomson Reuters as well as on Bloomberg News.

 Ralph believes that, "after crude oil made an 8-year low of $26 a barrel in February of 2016, but closed at the upper end of last year’s trading range - $54, that hints at a multi-year bounce."
 He went on to tell me that, "when crude oil prices stalled and then turned lower in the spring of 2017, trading as low $42 a barrel, before finding monthly support, but turned back up throughout the summer," that implies strength.
 In other words, while oil retraced, it was firming throughout the process and indeed did set a much higher low that is supportive of more appreciation.

-Mr. Preston when on to say that oil is "now poised to rally into the 4th quarter.
+Mr. Preston went on to say that oil is "now poised to rally into the 4th quarter.
 Major resistance stands at $55 but a close above $63 on a quarterly basis will be key in opening the door and paving the way for a move to $78 in the coming year or two."

 Here are some charts with annotations and my thoughts below:

-In other words, while there is occasional profit taking, pushing oil down further has proved very difficult.
+In other words, while there is occasional profit-taking, pushing oil down further has proved very difficult.

 This is extremely constructive in that the general trend in oil price is up.
 This sort of formation often presages a breakout to the upside.

 If we see a breakout above $55 per barrel, then the next significant resistance is at $63 per barrel.
-This is a target of not only Mr. Preston, but also Dale Pinkert at Forex Analytix (@ForexStopHunter on Twitter) whom is targeting $62 per barrel on oil.
+This is a target of not only Mr. Preston but also of Dale Pinkert of Forex Analytix (@ForexStopHunter on Twitter) who is targeting $62 per barrel on oil.
 I talked oil markets with Dale on his daily webcast in August when we got ahead of the recent oil move.
 Here is the clip.

-Below is a hypothetical look oil prices that Preston and I put together.
+Below is a hypothetical look at oil prices that Preston and I put together.
 It would not be unusual to see a major leg up if $63 per barrel is breached.
 We need to remember that the fundamentals support such a move.

-Anytime a major resistance level is broken through, it is not unusual to see a retracement, hence the zig zag I have in the chart.
-Some traders will try to play the short term trades, I don't, Preston probably will.
+Anytime a major resistance level is broken through, it is not unusual to see a retracement, hence the zig-zag I have in the chart.
+Some traders will try to play the short-term trades, I don't, Preston probably will.

 So, both Preston and Pinkert are starting to see signals that oil is becoming very constructive in technical terms.
 Once again, this completely jives with the fundamentals I have been describing.

-Investors who are stuck on the idea that oil is doomed should take the market's clues and find ways to get over their recency bias of the now ended bear market in oil.
+Investors who are stuck on the idea that oil is doomed should take the market's clues and find ways to get over their recency bias of the now-ended bear market in oil.
 Investors should also ignore analysts and economists who are predicting the imminent doom of oil prices to $25 per barrel or $10 per barrel.
 Oil will never trade below the cost of production for a sustained time, maybe here and there for a little while like we just experienced, but the cost of production is an important number.

 Three Income Generating Option Trades on Oil Stocks

 All three of these trades are to sell cash-secured puts.
 If you are not familiar with that strategy, please see the CBOE website's education center.
-The reason I sell puts instead of covered calls is because ultimately I am happy to have stocks I like assigned to me once in awhile vs having stocks I like taken away from me.
+The reason I sell puts instead of covered calls is because ultimately I am happy to have stocks I like assigned to me once in a while vs. having stocks I like taken away from me.
 Of note, I trade the standard 3rd week of the month options, not weeklies.

 The first company to sell cash-secured puts on is Encana (ECA).
 I covered all the reasons I like Encana in this article: